Research Grant

 Eligibility

-We particularly welcome applications in two categories:
+We particularly welcome applications in one of two categories:

 First translational gap: Here we wish to support preclinical studies that apply discoveries generated in the laboratory to studies in humans.
 These studies should be applied in nature and directed at aetiology or treatments of diseases from the outset, not exploring fundamental mechanisms of biology or disease.